M

 Afternoon exploration and swim

 In the afternoon, we head back out to explore more of the lagoon and flooded forest.
-There’s time to observe new species, enjoy the surroundings, and take a refreshing swim in the lagoon.
+There’s time to look for wildlife and swim in the lagoon.

-In the evening, we gather for a special final dinner at camp.
-If time and energy allow, there may be an optional evening activity to close the day.
+In the evening, we gather for a special dinner at camp.
+If time and energy allow, there may be an optional evening activity.

-Day 6: Exclusive River Route, Birdwatching Tower & Night Walk
+Day 6: Exclusive River Route, Canopy Tower & Night Walk

-After breakfast, we begin our return journey toward the Amazon Lodge.
-We navigate the Iripari meander by canoe, observing the transition between flooded forest and Terra Firme forest.
+After breakfast, we begin our return journey toward the lodge.
+We travel through the Iripari river by canoe, passing through both flooded forest and Terra Firme forest.

 We reconnect with the Aguarico River and travel upstream toward Cofán territory.
 From there, we take a detour along the remote Zabalo River, a blackwater river located between Kichwa and Cofán lands.
-This exclusive route offers a rare look at untouched rainforest ecosystems.
+This remote route shows you untouched rainforest that few visitors see.

-We enjoy a picnic-style lunch along the river before continuing to the lodge, where there’s time to rest.
+We stop for a picnic-style lunch along the river before continuing to the lodge, where there’s time to rest.

-In the late afternoon, we visit the birdwatching tower built around a giant Ceibo tree.
-Standing 28 meters high, it offers panoramic views of the canopy and excellent opportunities to spot birds and other wildlife.
+In the late afternoon, we visit the canopy tower built around a giant Ceibo tree.
+Standing 28 meters high, it gives you a wide view of the canopy and good chances to spot birds and other wildlife.

-Before dinner, we take a short night walk near the tower to search for nocturnal insects and forest creatures.
+Before dinner, we take a short night walk to search for nocturnal animals.

-On our final morning, we head out early for a short canoe ride or forest walk to experience the rainforest waking up.
-It’s a peaceful farewell and a last chance to spot wildlife.
+On our last morning, we head out early for a short canoe ride or forest walk to experience the rainforest waking up.

 Return to Lago Agrio

-You can continue by public bus, tourist shuttle, or private vehicle toward Quito.
-If you plan to fly from Coca Airport, this must be scheduled for the following day.
+For travelers planning to fly from Coca, flights should be scheduled for the next day.
 More details are available in our transportation guide.

 The Lodge & Camping